What is the Role of an Audio Recording Engineer? | Recording Engineer

 Role of an Audio Producer | Mixing Recording

-Sometimes the client will want the recording engineer to be involved in the creative process.
+Sometimes, the client will want the sound engineer to be involved in the creative vision of the recording process.

-It is not uncommon for engineers to be musicians as well; who may have at one time wanted to be an artist, but realized their love for music is best applicable in a different way.
+It is not uncommon for engineers to be musicians as well.
+They may have once wanted to be music artists but realized their love for the music industry is best applied in a different way.

 Whether the audio engineer is involved in the project creatively is completely up to the client.